 April 15 @ 9:00 am - 1:00 pm CDT$90

 Saturday, April 15, 9am-1pm CST, in-person at Government Canyon (12861 Galm Road, San Antonio, Texas 78254)

 Nonmember: $90; Member: $75; Student/Vet/Mil $60

-Nature has played a key role in many literary movements, from Transcendentalism to SLAM poetry.
-It has historically inspired and continues to provide a driving force in our writing lives.
-As such, this class touches on some of these movements and their nature-based connections, so we can be moved by what is a natural extension of our humanity.
+Nature has inspired countless writers and artists and played a key role in many literary movements, from Transcendentalism to SLAM poetry.
+As such, this class will examine these movements and their nature-based connections so that we may draw upon them for our own creativity.

 After taking this class, students will be able to:

 - Fuse the great outdoors into their own writing process.